Imatinib is a targeted therapy. It is used to treat some types of leukaemia, blood disorders and gastro-intestinal stromal tumours called GISTs.

 This treatment can reduce the number of red blood cells in your blood.
-These cells carry oxygen around the body.
-If the number of red blood cells is low, you may be tired and breathless.
-Tell your doctor or nurse if you feel like this.
+Red blood cells carry oxygen around the body.
+If the number of red blood cells is low, this is called anaemia.
+You may have symptoms such as:

-If you are very anaemic, you may need a drip to give you extra blood cells.
+If you are very anaemic, you may need a drip to give you extra red blood cells.
 This is called a blood transfusion.

 This is usually mild.
 Your doctor can prescribe anti-sickness (anti-emetic) drugs to prevent or reduce sickness and vomiting.
 Taking imatinib with food also helps.
 Tell your doctor if the sickness isn't controlled or if it continues.
 They can give you other anti-sickness drugs that may work better for you.

 This treatment may cause headaches.
-If this happens, tell your doctor or nurse.
-They can give you painkillers.
+If you have headaches, tell your doctor.
+They may give you painkillers to help.

 Build-up of fluid

 You may gain weight or develop swelling around the eyes and ankles because of fluid build-up.
-Drugs that make you pass more urine (diuretics) can help get rid of some fluid, but it often settles down by itself.
-If you put on a lot of weight quickly, let your doctor know.
+Your doctor may prescribe drugs that make you pass more urine (diuretics) to help get rid of some fluid.
+But it often improves by itself.

 Effects on the eyes

-Changes to your taste or loss of appetite
+Changes to your taste

-Effects on the liver
+Effects on the liver and kidneys

 Effects on the heart